Chinese city suspends water supplies over "quality abnormalities"

 Concern over water quality in Jingjiang comes soon after the cancer-inducing chemical benzene was found to be 20 times above national safety levels in the western city of Lanzhou in April.

-That prompted a rush on bottled water in the heavily industrialized city of 3.6 million people in Gansu province, one of China's most polluted cities.
-[ID:nL3N0N32JN]
+That prompted a rush on bottled water in the heavily industrialised city of 3.6 million people in Gansu province, one of China's most polluted cities.

 In 2005, water supplies to the northeastern city of Harbin were cut off after an explosion at a chemical plant spilled benzene into the Songhua River, pushing levels to more than 100 times safe limits.